Millionxsam/DisFuse/README.md

 Official website: https://disfuse.vercel.app

+With DisFuse, you can enjoy:
+1. Private/public projects
+2. View and comment on other people's public projects
+3. Like, clone, and add projects to your favorites
+4. Build-in secrets (environment variables)
+5. Advanced Discord features
+6. Easy-to-use and organized environment
+7. Workspace settings
+8. Custom blocks (coming soon)

 To get started, all you have to do is:
 1. Create a project
 2. Use blocks to make commands and features
 3. Export the code and run it (instructions included)

-Then you have a fully function Discord bot!
+Finally, you have a fully functioning Discord bot!

 If you need any help, want to ask questions about the website, want to show off your creations, or just want to be part of the community, make sure to [join our Discord server here!](https://dsc.gg/disfuse)